FredericGuilbault/lysmarine/doc/userdoc/README.md

 ## Desktop environment
  - Openbox
- - tint2
+ - fppanel
  - onboard
- - dbmenu
  - chromium
- - terminator
+ - LXterminal
  - leafpad
- - obmenu

 ## The featured applications are
  - Signalk as communication protocol server
  - Opencpn and tuktuk as chart plotter
  - xygrips as weather app.
+ - speedSample as a speed sample tool for trimming.

 ## Background software
  - signalk